 Governor Tony Evers has issued an emergency order which includes a statewide mask mandate.
 From August 1st, all individuals over the age of 5 are required to wear a mask in all enclosed spaces except their personal residence.
 Bishop William Callahan calls on the Catholic faithful to comply with these regulations, given our reverence for life and human dignity.
 Face masks/ coverings must be worn by all individuals, 5 years or older, present within all churches, businesses, and office spaces, or attending any function associated with the ministry of the Diocese of La Crosse.
 Face coverings are required even if you are able to maintain proper social distancing.
 They must be worn to cover the nose and mouth completely and should not include face shields, mesh masks or masks with holes, openings or vents

-On May 14th Bishop Callahan announced that, parishes in the Diocese of La Crosse may resume the celebration of Sunday public Masses beginning on May 31st.
+On May 14th Bishop Callahan announced that, parishes in the Diocese of La Crosse may resume the celebration of Sunday public Masses.
 Please call the parish office 715-592-4330 each week to sign up for Mass.
 All faithful are still dispensed from the obligation of attending Sunday Mass and Holy Days of Obligation.
 We encourage all those who are vulnerable or sick to refrain from attending Mass to ensure everyone’s safety.